20 reasons why your emails go to spam (+ how to fix it)

 To tackle this, ensure you’re only sending emails to relevant customers.
 You should also write catchy subject lines to compel your readers to open your emails.

-You also need to be mindful of the frequency of your emails and the content you’ve sent in the past.
-If customers start associating you with irrelevant emails that are sent too often, they’re more likely to send them to the trash folder and damage your engagement rates.
+Be mindful of the frequency of your emails and the content you’ve sent in the past.
+If customers start associating you with irrelevant emails that are sent too often, they’re more likely to direct them to the trash folder and damage your engagement rates.

 2. Marking emails as spam or deleting them after reading